wso2/docs-is/en/docs/guides/access-delegation/configure-refresh-token.md

 # Configure Refresh Token Grant

-This page guides you through configuring and obtaining [refresh tokens](../../concepts/authorization/refresh-token).
+This page guides you through configuring and obtaining [refresh tokens](../../../concepts/authorization/refresh-token) using the [refresh token grant](../../../concepts/authorization/refresh-token-grant).

 ----